pixlee/android-sdk/doc/kotlin/API.md

 Be aware of the difference between **Opened Widget** and **Widget Visible**.
 (Need a sample code.
 Check the demo app in the project)

 There is an order of firing these two APIs.
-1. **Opened Widget**: You should fire this when firing the api is done and loading the photo data into your own view for the widget is complete.
+1. **Opened Widget**: You should fire this when firing the api is done and loading a list of PXLPhoto into your own view for the widget is complete.
 2. **Widget Visible**: **Opened Widget** should be fired first.
 Then, you can fire this when your own view for the widget started to be visible on the screen.

 - #### Opened Widget